bendourthe/artificial-intelligence/deep-learning/image-processing/README.md

 ### Multi-organ image segmentation
 This folder contains details on the implementation of a 3D Fully Convolutional Network designed for the automated segmentation of multiple organs from CT images of the abdomen (based on the Multi-atlas labeling Beyond the Cranial Vault challenge).

+### Medical autosegmentation CNN
+This folder contains details on the implementation of a 2D Convolutional Neural Network designed for the automated segmentation of spinal muscles from Upright Open MR images of the spine.